-Priam Vineyards was first established in 1998, in 2002 became a licensed farm winery, opening the winery for retail sales in April of 2003, and in September 2010, they became the first winery in New England to be completely solar powered.
-The vineyard was named in honor of Gloria’s grandfather, Andrew Priam, whose vineyard and land was taken from him during the Russian Revolution in Hungary in the early 1900′s.
+Priam Vineyards was established in 1998.
+In 2002, it became a licensed farm winery and then opened its doors for retail sales in April 2003.
+The vineyard was named in honor of founder Gloria Priam’s grandfather, Andrew Priam, whose vineyard and land were taken from him during the Russian Revolution in Hungary in the early 1900s.

-Priam Vineyards’ 40 acre farm has 12,000 grapevines in production, with a breathtaking 35 mile view of the New England countryside.
+Priam Vineyards’ 40-acre farm has 12,000 grapevines in production, with a breathtaking 35-mile view of the New England countryside.

 Our rich gravelly soil mimics that of Graves, France.
 The climate is very similar to the Alsatian region of northern France and Germany.
-This combination along with the sloping hillside and constant breeze provide the perfect climate for these varietals.
-As environmentalists, we practice sustainable agriculture, propagating bluebirds rather than using insecticides, to maintain a healthy vineyard.
+This combination, along with the sloping hillside and constant breeze, provide the perfect climate for these varietals.
+As environmentalists, we practice sustainable agriculture wherever possible, including propagating bluebirds rather than using insecticides to maintain a healthy vineyard.
 The 40 acre farm has been certified by the National Wildlife Federation as a natural bird and wildlife habitat.

-A sense of place...
+A Sense of Place

 “Terroir” comes from the French word “terre” or “land”, and is a term used to denote the special characteristics that the geography, geology and climate of a certain place bestow upon a particular natural product (such as grapes), which then contribute to the unique qualities of that crop.
 It can be loosely translated as “a sense of place” that is embodied in the product, due to conditions of the local environment in which it was grown.